WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/m.md

 ## method

-In the context developer documentation or a technical audience, where *method* refers to a member of a class, avoid using *method* to generically mean *manner* or *approach*.
+In the context developer documentation or for a technical audience, where *method* refers to a member of a class, avoid also using *method* as a synonym for *manner* or *approach*.

 ## MHz, megahertz